waleedarif1011/Taxi_Rides/README.md

 Loading the data into a NumPy array using np.genfromtxt().
 Converting data types to ensure compatibility with NumPy's operations.

-## Data Analysis
+# Data Analysis

 ## Average speed of Taxi's
-To calculate the Average speed of Taxi's, I used the distance and time data
+To calculate the Average speed of Taxi's, I used the distance and time data.
 This provides a quick and efficient way to determine the average speed taxi rides in the dataset.

 ## Rides in Feburary
-To calculate the rides in specific month, I used the np.count_nonzero() function  and boolean array on month column
+To calculate the rides in specific month, I used the np.count_nonzero() function  and boolean array on month column.
 By selecting the second column (index 1) of the NumPy array, which represents the months, and applying the np.count_nonzero() function, I obtained the average fare per ride.

 ## Rides with tip more than $50